-In addition to decorating properties, developers can use attributes to decorate classes, interfaces, structs, enums, delegates, events, methods, constructors, fields, parameters, return values, assemblies, type parameters, and modules.
+In addition to decorating properties, developers can use attributes to decorate assemblies, classes, constructors, delegates, enums, events, fields, generic parameters, interfaces, methods, modules, parameters, properties, return values, and structs.
 For the majority of these cases, applying an attribute involves the same square bracket syntax shown in Listing 18.9.
 However, this syntax doesn’t work for return values, assemblies, and modules.

 Assembly attributes are used to add metadata about the assembly.
-Visual Studio’s Project Wizard, for example, generates an AssemblyInfo.cs file that includes numerous attributes about the assembly.
+Visual Studio’s Project Wizard for .NET Framework projects (though not .NET Core generated projects), for example, generates an AssemblyInfo.cs file that includes numerous attributes about the assembly.
 Listing 18.10 is an example of such a file.

 Listing 18.10: Assembly Attributes within AssemblyInfo.cs